Organized in 1959 by Reverend Clint Jones,

 the Louisiana Music Cavalcade, a state sponsored tour of

-about a dozen different Louisiana Artists, The
+about a dozen different Louisiana Artists,

 French Quarter Festival, MO-Fest, House of Blues Gospel